sachin-subedi/sachin-subedi/README.md

 - 🌐 Website: https://sachin-subedi.github.io/
 - 💼 GitHub: you’re already here 🙂

-If you’re interested in **HPAI, zoonotic spillover, wild birds, or AI for poultry welfare**, feel free to open an issue or reach out!
+If you’re interested in **HPAI, zoonotic spillover, wild bird ecology, or computational methods for infectious disease**, feel free to open an issue or reach out!